gayverjr/opencap/docs/interfaces/pyscf.rst

 .. _BSE: https://www.basissetexchange.org/

-Step 1: Defining the Projected_CAP object
+Step 1: Defining the CAP object
 -----------------------------------------

-The CAP matrix is computed by the :class:`~pyopencap.Projected_CAP` object.
+The CAP matrix is computed by the :class:`~pyopencap.CAP` object.
 The constructor requires a :class:`~pyopencap.System` object, a dictionary containing the CAP parameters, the number of states, and finally the string "pyscf", which denotes the ordering of the atomic orbital basis set.
 An example is provided below.
 Please see the keywords section for more information on